 - As to when active: Crickets are more active at night as they are nocturnal insects, while grasshoppers are active during the day.

-- As to where they lay their eggs: Female crickets inject their eggs on the soil and plant stems while grasshoppers usually lay their eggs on the ground.
+- As to where they lay their eggs: Female crickets inject their eggs into the soil and plant stems while grasshoppers usually lay their eggs on the ground.

 Related: Are Crickets and Grasshoppers Related in Any Way? | All You Need to Know!